maxzheng/workspace-tools/docs/README.rst

 Feature Summary
 ===============

 * One tool to seamlessly manage / integrate all workspace tools, from develop to publish.
 * Trunk based development.
 One branch represents one change that is merged into master when pushed.
 * SCM agnostic (for git/git-svn and svn (commit/push command support later)).
-    - No need to remember different commands and arguments to run.
-    - Checks out svn using git-svn by default
 * Simplified command execution for common workflow
-    - Instead of several commands to push a branch, just run 'push' alias
 * Path aware context commands that runs command across all checkouts
-    - I.e. Try diff in workspace directory to see diffs for all products!
 * Extensible by adding your own custom commands or modify existing by wrapping them.
 * Cool and sensible shortcut aliases to help you do more by typing less